coordinature/coordinature.github.io/development/applications/familysigns/questions.md

 - Select the type of group.
 - Add a contact to this group.
 - Select your relationship to this Contact
-- Select the contacts that live in your household?
+- Select the contacts that live in your household.

+### Fill in your profile
+- What name would you like to display to others?
+- Which languages do you speak?
+	- Nederlands
+    - EnglishS
+- Do you communicate with ign language?
+- Which one?

 ### Start the study - initiator
 - Why did you join this study?